 Experienced ME/CFS Doctors Report Higher Rates of Improvement

 While recovery is rare, experienced ME/CFS physicians do report that improvements are common.
-Dr. Lapp, Dr. Teitelbaum, Dr. Holtorf and Dr. De Meirlier report that 80% or more of their patients see ‘significant’ improvement.
+Dr. Lapp, Dr. Teitelbaum, Dr. Holtorf and Dr. De Meirlier assert that 80% or more of their patients see ‘significant’ improvement.
 Dr. Lapp reports that even ‘simple supportive care’ can yield real benefits.

 A Severely Ill Subset

 “It would be wrong to conclude that if patients just work hard enough to find the right combination of all the treatment strategies…. then they’ll get better, or at least substantially improve.
 The bitter, unpalatable reality is that CFS patients can be proactive, they can have a good attitude, they can try various drug and nondrug interventions, and they can still remain ill, even profoundly disabled.”

-ME/CFS physicians (Dr. Teitelbaum, Dr. De Meirleir) report that a subset of ME/CFS patients (@10-20%) fail to significant;ly improvem no matter what treatments they throw at them.
+ME/CFS physicians (Dr. Teitelbaum, Dr. De Meirleir) report that a subset of ME/CFS patients (@10-20%) fail to significant;ly improve no matter what treatments they receive.
 A 2013 study suggested a significant percentage of patients do not benefit either from coping or pacing.